 The festive season is on!
 We bet many of you struggle to find the perfect gifts for your closest ones.
 And what about when your significant other, best friend or family member is an IT professional and you know nothing about this whole IT thing?

 Don't worry, we've got you covered!
 We prepared a comprehensive list featuring all the best gift ideas.
-You can be sure that the advice we give is 100% legit, as it was fully approved by Angry Nerds team members - both male and female.
+You can be sure that the advice we give is 100% legit, as it was fully approved by Angry Nerds team members.
 Can’t beat a guarantee like that, can you?

 Our guide features top 11 gift ideas for developers – and of course not only for them!
 Other IT professionals - such as software testers or project managers - will enjoy these presents as well.
 We’re sure you’ll find something on our list that suits your taste and budget.
 You might also notice a perfect gift for yourself on the list...
 Make sure to share it with your close ones – they might get the hint!

 It’s common knowledge that programmers turn coffee into code.
 Lack of coffee is developers’ worst nightmare!
 That’s why a mug, even the nicest one, isn’t enough as a gift.
 You have to assure your programmer has coffee.
 A lot of coffee.
 Preferably infinite amount.
 Remember that quality is also important!
 Just ask your fellow QA Engineer...
 Look for a local coffee shop or coffee roastery that offers freshly roasted coffee.
 What about mugs?
 You can find loads of fantastic designs on Etsy, Redbubble etc.

 You either love them or hate them – Christmas sweaters.
 They come in thousands of designs, from the traditional to completely crazy ones.
 There are also quite a few dedicated to developers!
 T-shirts are popular, but we bet your fellow Nerds have already tons of them.
 Surprise them with seasonal clothing!
 They’ll be very grateful as they wouldn’t have to think of what to wear for an office Christmas party.